Vote and virus: volatile markets bring reminder of March turmoil

 “Investors are finding a reason to sell,” said Chris Bailey, a strategist at Raymond James, noting the risk to growth and economic recovery from tricky U.S. stimulus negotiations, a surprise or disputed election outcome and renewed lockdown calls.

-Reporting by Saikat Chatterjee, Elizabeth Howcroft, Richard Pace in LONDON, Andrew Galbraith and Winni Zhou in SHANGHAI; Editing by Sujata Rao, Kirsten Donovan
+Reporting by Saikat Chatterjee, Elizabeth Howcroft, Richard Pace in LONDON, Andrew Galbraith and Winni Zhou in SHANGHAI, Kate Duguid in NEW YORK; Editing by Sujata Rao, Kirsten Donovan

 Our Standards: The Thomson Reuters Trust Principles.